alpacahq/pipeline-live/README.md

 ## Data Sources
 This library predominantly relies on the [Alpaca Data API](https://docs.alpaca.markets/api-documentation/api-v2/market-data/) for daily price data.
-For users with funded Alpaca brokerage accounts, several [Polygon](https://polygon.io/) fundamental data endpoints are supported.
 [IEX Cloud](https://iexcloud.io/docs/api/) data is also supported, though if too much data is requested, it stops being free.
 (See the note in the IEX section below.)